Rice Owls baseball: The Wayne Graham Era (1992–2018)

-2003 National Championship
+2003 national championship

 Rice entered the 2003 postseason having won 30 consecutive games early in the season and having won the WAC regular-season championship.
 The team had a 3–0 record in the regional round, defeating McNeese State once and Wichita State twice at Reckling Park to advance to the super regionals.
 In the super regionals, Rice faced off against cross-town rival Houston.
 In the regular season, Rice had beaten the Cougars in four of five games.
-After losing the first game 5-2, Rice rallied to win the second game 10–2 behind four home runs, including a three-run homer by Vincent Sinisi.
-Rice advanced to their second consecutive College World Series by winning 5–2 in game 3.
+After losing the first game, 5–2, Rice rallied to win the second game, 10–2, behind four home runs, including a three-run homer by Vincent Sinisi.
+Rice advanced to their second consecutive College World Series by winning, 5–2, in game 3.

 Rice entered the 2003 College World Series with a starting rotation made up of three sophomore pitchers: Jeff Niemann, Wade Townsend, and Philip Humber.
 Rice won its first three games in the tournament– a 4–2 win over Southwest Missouri State (now Missouri State University), a 12–2 defeat of defending champion Texas, and a second victory over Texas to advance to the championship round.
-Texas had already lost to Rice 2–1 earlier in the season.
-The Owls defeated Texas on catcher Justin Ruchti's one-run RBI single in the bottom of the 9th off of Texas closer Huston Street.
+Texas had already lost to Rice, 2–1, earlier in the season.
+The Owls defeated Texas on catcher Justin Ruchti's RBI single in the bottom of the ninth inning against closer Huston Street.
 The Owls' two wins against Texas was a change of outcome from the previous CWS, where Texas had beaten Rice in their opening game.

 In the best-of-three championship series, Rice played against Stanford.
-Rice won the first game with its second consecutive walk-off victory, as Chris Kolkhorst scored from second on a throwing error in the bottom of the 10th to win 4-3.
-Stanford rallied in the second game the next night to win 8-3, but the Owls defeated the Cardinal in the final game 14–2 to win Rice's first national championship in a team sport.
-Each member of the Owls pitching rotation pitched in the championship series; Niemann recovered from three early runs to pitch seven scoreless innings in game one, Townsend pitched well in game two despite two seventh inning errors, and Humber threw a complete-game five-hitter to win game three.
+Rice won the first game with its second consecutive walk-off victory, as Chris Kolkhorst scored from second on a throwing error in the bottom of the 10th inning to win, 4–3.
+Stanford rallied in the second game the next night to win, 8–3, but the Owls defeated the Cardinal in the final game, 14–2, to win Rice's first national championship in a team sport.
+Each member of the Owls pitching rotation pitched in the championship series; Niemann recovered from three early runs to pitch seven scoreless innings in game one, Townsend pitched well in game two despite two seventh-inning errors, and Humber threw a complete-game five-hitter to win game three.

-In Houston after the championship series, the Owls were honored in a parade by the City of Houston.
+After the championship series, the Owls were honored in a parade by the city of Houston.
 The University commissioned a painting of the championship to sell to fans and alumni that is still available in print form.
 The team also visited the White House, where then-President George W. Bush recalled watching Rice games in his youth and commended the team for their accomplishments.